Syllabus - Table of Contents

 Regarding format: Many people use bullets for discussion points, bold the titles of the works you're discussing, or use the titles as headings.
 Some people write responses that resemble essays, citing the works in tandem, while others merely respond to each individually.
 However you prefer to handle it is fine, but what's most important is that you've thought through all the works for each day and their relationship to one another as well as to the overall SF genre.

-Tip: Include at least a couple of questions to pose to the class or points to stimulate discussion, even if you are not leading the week's discussion.
-I suggest either printing out your paper - especially your questions - or otherwise bringing them to class to help formulate ideas during discussion.
+Tip: I suggest bringing your responses to class to help formulate ideas during discussion.
 (Also be sure to turn them in via Blackboard in advance of class.)
-They are usually returned to you via Blackboard, scored, by the following week.
+They are usually scored in Blackboard by the following week.

 Daily Paper Scoring